3DBAG/CityBuf/readme.md

 Don't really care:
 1. efficient in-place modifications of existing files
 2. quick and DB like attribute access.
-Ie. this is not a column based format, focus is on feature-by-feature access in a streaming fashion, same as CityJSONSequences.
+Ie. this is not a column based format, focus is on feature-by-feature access in a streaming fashion, same as CityJSONSeq.

 # CityBuf file layout
 A CityBuf (`.cb`) file is binary encoded and consists of the following parts (very similar to flatgeobuf):